NHSDigital/dtos-devops-templates/infrastructure/modules/acme-certificate/README.md

 # acme-certificate

-A Terraform module to obtain publicly trusted SSL certificates from the Let's Encrypt Certificate Authority using the ACME protocol (Automatic Certificate Management Environment).
+A Terraform module to obtain a publicly trusted SSL certificate from the Let's Encrypt Certificate Authority using the ACME protocol (Automatic Certificate Management Environment).
 This module provides an Azure-friendly certificate issuance workflow, addressing the lack of a native equivalent to AWS Certificate Manager.

 ## Features
 - Uses the [vancluever/acme](https://registry.terraform.io/providers/vancluever/acme/latest/docs) provider for true stateful certificate management in Terraform, backed by [Lego](https://github.com/go-acme/lego) as the ACME implementation.
 - Seamless certificate renewal within 30 days of expiry.
 - Automates [DNS-01 challenges](https://letsencrypt.org/docs/challenge-types/) via the [Lego azuredns](https://go-acme.github.io/lego/dns/azuredns/) provider.
-- Handles Lego's requirement for authoritative NS records on the leaf zone. e.g. if you need a certificate for `www.private.mydomain.com` but don't have a `private.mydomain.com` zone, you can use CNAME redirection.
+- Handles Lego's requirement for authoritative NS records on the leaf zone. e.g. if you need a certificate for `www.private.example.com` but only have a zone for `example.com`, you can use CNAME redirection (see examples below).
 - CNAME redirection of DNS challenge records, including optional creation of corresponding CNAMEs in Azure Private DNS zones to satisfy Lego's local checks (wildcards supported).
 - Stores certificates in Azure Key Vault as Certificate objects.
 - Also stores the certificate as a `.pfx` file in a base64-encoded Key Vault Secret with a strong randomised password, for compatibility with consumers that cannot use Certificate objects.